AdvancedCSS2023/assignment-3--scrollytelling-group_3/README.md

 If you have any questions or issues related to the "United Nations Goal 13: Climate Action" project, you can reach out to the project maintainer, Eva.
 She is available to provide guidance, support, and feedback to users who are interested in contributing to the project.
 You can contact Eva through the project's GitHub page, by opening an issue or pull request, or by sending a direct message.

 # Which technology is used
 The project uses a range of web technologies to create an interactive and engaging website.
-The project is built with HTML, CSS, SCSS, JavaScript, and BEM methodology.
+The project is built with HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), SCSS (Sassy Cascading Style Sheets), JavaScript, and BEM (Block Element Modifier) methodology and CSS variables.
 HTML is used to create the structure and content of the website, while CSS and SCSS are used to style and layout the page elements.
 JavaScript is used to add dynamic functionality to the website, such as smooth scrolling and interactive animations.
 BEM methodology is used to organize the CSS code and make it more modular and reusable.
 Finally, CSS variables are used to define reusable values for colors, fonts, and other design elements.

 # Who maintains and contributes to the project
 The project is maintained and contributed by Eva, who is the sole developer and designer of the project.
 However, the project is open to contributions from anyone who is interested in helping to improve it.
 Eva welcomes feedback, bug reports, feature requests, and pull requests from the community, and is committed to making the project as accessible and user-friendly as possible.